-Wrestling animals have been a part of the show since the beginning.
-They infuse a unique element that has helped many performers get over and stand out over the years.
-Here is a candid look into the real-life story of a few.
-Warning: What happened to many of these animals once the cameras stopped rolling is quite tragic.
+Animals have been a part of professional wrestling since the beginning.
+They infuse a unique element that has helped many performers stand out and get over with the audience over the years.
+Here is a shocking look into the real-life, tragic stories of many of our favorite wrestling animals.

 We start today’s installment by taking a look at Frankie, Koko B. Ware’s beloved bird.
 Why did he start using him as part of his act, and what tragedy eventually befell the iconic bird?

 1. Koko B. Ware and the Tragedy That Befell His Iconic Bird, Frankie